samiru/articles/node-express-logging-error-handling/README.md

 [Request]: Wed, 01 Feb 2023 08:28:09 GMT d231bb75-2ebf-440d-b593-c82d59edeb71 GET /api/books {} {}
 ```

-In real world applications, we would probably want to use a logging library like `winston` or `pino` to log requests, but for the sake of simplicity, we are using `console.log` here.
+In real-world applications, we would probably want to use a logging library like `winston` or `pino` to log requests, but for the sake of simplicity, we are using `console.log` here.

 ## Logging Errors